tomasjouven/GraphNeuraNetwork-for-Stress-Prediction-on-FEM/README.md

 ## 📊 Results and Discussion

-We benchmarked the four architectures on a validation set. [cite_start]The results highlight the superiority of geometric-aware models (EGNN, ClofNet) over standard topological models (U-Net)[cite: 132, 133].
+We benchmarked the four architectures on a validation set.
+The results highlight the superiority of geometric-aware models (EGNN, ClofNet) over standard topological models (U-Net).

 ### Quantitative Metrics